 If you sell your work through an agent, you need to pay the agent a fee.
 This could be as much as a third of the selling price.

-- You usually need a relevant Higher National Diploma (HND) or degree such as clinical photography, graphic design, illustration or art and design, preferably with a specialism in technical or medical illustration.
+You usually need a relevant HND or degree such as clinical photography, graphic design, illustration or art and design, preferably with a specialism in technical or medical illustration.

 There is great competition for few full time jobs, with bodies such as scientific or technical publishers, government departments, the NHS or manufacturers.
 Many illustrators are self-employed or work freelance.
 They get work from scientific and technical publishers, advertising agencies and broadcasting agencies, as well as architects, pharmaceutical companies, engineering firms and contractors.

 for technical illustration, a keen interest in science and technology

 for medical illustration, knowledge of biology, anatomy and physiology

 skills in using specialist design software, such as CAD or 3D packages